 What electrician skills are you tested on?

-The skills you must learn during your apprenticeship are laid out by the Ontario College of Trades.
+The skills you must learn during your apprenticeship are laid out by Skilled Trades Ontario.
 Your trainer/sponsor is responsible for assigning you the tasks (and providing the training) that help you develop these abilities.